karlhat/ol8-gui-lab/README.md

 ## Getting started
 ### Preparation before to run demo
-1. Clone this repository `git clone https://github.com/karlhat/Ksplice-demo.git`
+1. Clone this repository `git clone https://github.com/karlhat/ol8-gui-lab.git`
-2. Change into the `Ksplice-demo` folder
+2. Change into the `ol8-gui-lab` folder
 3. Run `vagrant up; vagrant ssh`

 ### Test the VM
 1. Open the VirtualBox Manager
-2. Double click on `ksplice-demo` Virtual Machine
+2. Double click on `ol8-gui-lab` Virtual Machine
 3. Login as `demo` user with password `Welcome1`
 4. In your laptop open the URL `http://localhost:8000/` <br/>
     tell to customer that web portal is running on Oracle Linux vm